Qloapps/qloapps-docs/docs/helpers/hooks.md

 The hooks discussed in this section are specific to QloApps default mobile theme.

 The first four hooks in the list are in QloApps' internal hooks database, so the user can attach an action/interface to these hooks using the Modules > Positions page.
-All the other hooks  does not exist in the the internal hooks database  but are there in the mobile theme TPL files.
-Although the developer can still use them to attach content to specific part of the code.
+All the other hooks  do not exist in the internal hooks database  but are there in the mobile theme TPL files.
+Although the developer can still use them to attach content to a specific part of the code.

 Here is the list
 - displayMobileTopSiteMap